STRAND x FEMMESTIVAL Spotlight: Rivkala

 What role does storytelling play in your music?

-Storytelling is a service – a journey we take together in introspection.
+I see storytelling as a service – a journey of introspection we can take together.
+I like being the one to facilitate that.
 My goal is to create specific yet universal lyrics that resonate.
-Whether through drag or performance, I use myself as a vessel to evoke emotions, creating spaces for audiences to project their own feelings.
+With performance, I use myself as a vessel to evoke emotions, creating spaces for audiences to project their own feelings.

 Looking Forward